 - 3. When an employee travels 75 miles or less (one way), for a period of less than 24 hours, the employee is not entitled to receive reimbursement for meals for the day.
 The employee is entitled to reimbursement for mileage at the rates stated in the State Administrative Manual. - 4.
+Overnight lodging within 50 miles or less (one way) from the employee's principal station must be justified in writing, approved by the individual authorized to approve such travel and included with the expense report.
+These expenses will not be allowed unless: - a.
+Inclement weather conditions make travel difficult, or - b.
+Late official meetings are required, or - c.
+Individuals involved are conference hosts responsible for meeting arrangements. - 5.
 Unless specifically authorized in writing by the employee's supervisor for the employer's convenience, an employee who makes a single trip greater than 200 miles shall use a State Motor Pool vehicle or a rental car instead of a personal vehicle for such travel if either option is less expensive than use of a personal vehicle.
-If a personal vehicle is used for the employee's convenience, the employee will be reimbursed at the convenience rate as established by the State of Nevada. - 5.
+If a personal vehicle is used for the employee's convenience, the employee will be reimbursed at the convenience rate as established by the State of Nevada. - 6.
 An employee whose travel is funded by a federal grant or contract shall comply with the provisions of the Fly America Act, 49 U.S.C. § 40118, and the requirements of 41 CFR Part 301-10.